 Northern Ballet’s Cleopatra is a mesmerising production which beautifully illustrates the Company’s strengths.

 The show takes the audience on a journey akin to wandering through an extravagant museum exhibition, effectively bringing Ancient Egypt to life.
 Production and choreography – from the hieroglyphics projected onto the backdrop to the stances adopted by the dancers – combine to evoke the era in an absorbing spectacle.

 Choreographer David Nixon packs a lot into the narrative.
 Indeed, he must in order to portray the full story of Cleopatra and her rise as the Pharaoh Queen.

 The legendary tale follows the power struggles Cleopatra – the last pharaoh of Ancient Egypt – faced with her brother during their joint rule.
 His murder.
-Her liaison with Casear.
-Her further liason with Mark Antony.
-And, finally, her death as a result of the poison from an asp bite.
+Her relationship with Julius Caesar.
+Her love affair with Mark Antony.
+And, finally, her death as a result of poisoning from an asp bite.